 Finally, there are copyrights.
 Whenever you have an idea, you should get it copyrighted.
 For example, you can copyright:

 - Architectural designs

-If you have a new idea, you need to register it to be sure it’s protected.
-This gives you the most leverage if someone infringes on the copyright.
+If you have a new idea, you need to register it to make sure it’s protected.
+This gives you leverage if someone infringes on the copyright.